|Support||Chat & Email|

 - 14 day refund window for monthly plans.

 This is a pretty good refund policy, and it is apparently “no questions asked” – so they don’t require troubleshooting before the refund is issued.
-For this review I purchased a one-month subscription via Bitcoin.
-I’ll update this section if there are any problems with the refund.
+For this CyberGhost review I purchased a one-month subscription via Bitcoin.
+Getting a refund was not very difficult.

 CyberGhost VPN apps